 We’ve done our fair share (and others’ fair share) of email marketing at MicroD.
 Want to get tips on how to personalize your email marketing strategy for home furnishings customers?
 Read about Personalization Tips for Furniture Retailer Email Marketing.

 Still, think email campaigns are a lot of work?
-Learn about MicroD’s Strategic Services and decide whether we can assist you in enhancing your business!
+Learn about MicroD’s Digital Marketing and decide whether we can assist you in enhancing your business!
 Or email email@example.com for any questions!

 © 2017 MICROD, LLC.